-Aerosols are any gas compressed, liquefied or dissolved under pressure within a nonrefillable container made of metal, glass or plastic, with or without a liquid, paste or powder.
-The container is fitted with a release device allowing the contents to be ejected as solid or liquid particles in suspension in a gas, as a foam, paste or powder or in a liquid or gaseous state.

-Aerosols should be considered for classification as either a Category 1 or Category 2 Flammable Aerosol if they contain any component classified as flammable according to the GHS criteria for flammable liquids, flammable gases, or flammable solids.
-Classification is based on:
+Aerosols, this means aerosol dispensers, are any non-refillable receptacles made of metal, glass or plastics and containing a gas compressed, liquefied or dissolved under pressure, with or without a liquid, paste or powder, and fitted with a release device allowing the contents to be ejected as solid or liquid particles in suspension in a gas, as a foam, paste or powder or in a liquid state or in a gaseous state.
+Aerosols should be considered for classification as flammable if they contain any constituents that meet the GHS criteria for classification as a flammable liquid, gas, or solid.